nymtech/docs/content/mixnet/clients.md

 Since it now understands the topology of the mixnet, the client can start sending traffic immediately.
 But what should it send?

 If there's a real message to send (because you poked something down the client's inbound socket connection), then the client will send a real message.
-Otherwise, the client will send cover traffic.
+Otherwise, the client sends cover traffic.

 Real messages and cover traffic are both encrypted using the Sphinx packet format, so that they're indistinguishable from each other.